 Saybrook - Arrowsmith is a very small town located in the state of Illinois.
 With a population of 2,035 people and just one neighborhood, Saybrook - Arrowsmith is the 575th largest community in Illinois.
-Saybrook - Arrowsmith has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Much of the housing stock in Saybrook - Arrowsmith was built prior to World War II, making it one of the older and more historic towns in the country.

 Unlike some towns, Saybrook - Arrowsmith isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Saybrook - Arrowsmith are a mix of both white- and blue-collar jobs.
 Overall, Saybrook - Arrowsmith is a town of sales and office workers, managers, and service providers.
 There are especially a lot of people living in Saybrook - Arrowsmith who work in office and administrative support (11.56%), sales jobs (11.46%), and management occupations (9.06%).